nimblehq/infrastructure-templates/CONTRIBUTING.md

 3. Navigate to the `skeleton` folder at the same level as the `src` folder in the project directory.
 4. Add the skeleton folders/files for the addon/module that you are adding inside the corresponding folder in the `skeleton` directory.

+> [!NOTE]\
-> Note Before adding a new addon/module, it is recommended to check the existing ones for reference.
+> Before adding a new addon/module, it is recommended to check the existing ones for reference.

 #### Using the Template as a Reference